xirzec/bundle-azure-sdk/README.md

 To use Azure SDK libraries on a website, you need to format your code to work inside the browser.
 You do this using a tool called a **bundler**.
 This process takes JavaScript code written using Node.js conventions and converts it into a format that is understood browsers.

-This document will walk you through all of the steps required to bundl Azure SDK libraries for your website.
+This document will walk you through all of the steps required to bundle Azure SDK libraries for your website.

 ## Install prerequisites